China Beijing: CET Language Intensive

 Housing: Students share a room with a local roommate in a dormitory on CNU’s main campus.
 The building is for CET students only in an area of campus where only Chinese is spoken, away from other international students.
 The recently renovated dorm space is “like a hotel,” in the words of one former student.
 Rooms offer new furnishings, private bathrooms, and wi-fi access.

 For meals, students can cook in the shared kitchen or choose from campus cafeterias, nearby noodle shops, or neighborhood restaurants.
+Students are responsible for purchasing and/or preparing their own meals, but the Overseas Office will give them a stipend to cover the cost of their food.

 Extracurricular Activities: Students have many opportunities to interact with the vibrant culture that Beijing has to offer.
-Several examples of cultural activities include: experiencing the colors and sounds of a Peking Opera Show, taking a Chinese painting class, learning how to play jianzi (Chinese Hacky Sack) from locals in Beihai Park, cooking dumplings with the teachers, and volunteering at a non-profit.
+Several examples of cultural activities include: experiencing the colors and sounds of a Peking Opera Show, taking a Chinese painting class, learning how to play jianzi (Chinese Hacky Sack) from locals in Beihai Park, cooking dumplings with the teachers, and volunteering at a nonprofit.
 Each term offers different activities for students to choose from.

 Stipend: Students will receive a stipend to cover the cost of meals and transportation costs not covered by the program fee.